Rovigo

 Rovigo (/it/, /vec/; Ruig) is a city and commune in the region of Veneto, Northeast Italy, the capital of the eponymous province.

 Geography

 Rovigo stands on the low ground known as Polesine, 80 km by rail southwest of Venice and 40 km south-southwest of Padua, and on the Adigetto Canal.
 The comune of Rovigo extends between the rivers Adige and Canal Bianco, 40 km west of the Adriatic Sea, except the frazione of Fenil del Turco that extends south of the Canal Bianco.

-Polesine is the name of the low ground between the lower courses of the rivers Adige and Po and the sea; the derivation of the name is much discussed, generally applied only to the province of Rovigo, but is sometimes extended to the near towns of Adria and Ferrara.
+Polesine is the name of the low ground between the lower courses of the rivers Adige and Po and the sea; the derivation of the name is much discussed, generally applied only to the province of Rovigo, but is sometimes extended to the nearby towns of Adria and Ferrara.